Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges: Acknowledgment

 \begin{IEEEbiography}[{ }]{Nan Xue} is currently a Research Associate Professor in the School of Computer Science, Wuhan University.
 He received the B.S., and Ph.D. degrees from Wuhan University in 2014 and 2020 respectively.
 He was a visiting scholar at North Carolina State University from Sep.
 2018 to June 2020.
 His research interests include geometric structure analysis in computer vision. \end{IEEEbiography}

 -2.6\baselineskip plus -1fil

 \begin{IEEEbiography}[{ }]{Gui-Song Xia} received his Ph.D. degree in image processing and computer vision from CNRS LTCI, T{\'e}l{\'e}com ParisTech, Paris, France, in 2011.
 From 2011 to 2012, he has been a Post-Doctoral Researcher with the Centre de Recherche en Math{\'e}matiques de la Decision, CNRS, Paris-Dauphine University, Paris, for one and a half years.
-He is currently working as a full professor in computer vision and photogrammetry at Wuhan University.
+He is currently working as a full professor at Wuhan University.
 He has also been working as Visiting Scholar at DMA, {\'E}cole Normale Sup{\'e}rieure (ENS-Paris) for two months in 2018.
-He is also a guest professor of the Future Lab AI4EO in Technical University of Munich (TUM).
 His current research interests include mathematical modeling of images and videos, structure from motion, perceptual grouping, and remote sensing image understanding.
 He serves on the Editorial Boards of several journals, including Pattern Recognition, Signal Processing: Image Communications, EURASIP Journal on Image \& Video Processing, Journal of Remote Sensing, and Frontiers in Computer Science: Computer Vision. \end{IEEEbiography}

 -2.6\baselineskip plus -1fil

 \begin{IEEEbiography}[{ }]{Xiang Bai} received the B.S., M.S., and Ph.D. degrees from the Huazhong University of Science and Technology (HUST), Wuhan, China, in 2003, 2005, and 2009, respectively, all in electronics and information engineering.
 He is currently a Professor with the School of Electronic Information and Communications and the Vice-Director of the National Center of AntiCounterfeiting Technology, HUST.
 His research interests include object recognition, shape analysis, and scene text recognition. \end{IEEEbiography}